supernova4869/s_mmpbsa/docs/introduction.rst

 This document introduces the background, principles and basic concepts of s_mmpbsa to help users understand the working principle and application scenarios of this tool.

-Introduction to MM/PB-SA Method
+Introduction to MM-PBSA Method
 ----------------

-**MM/PB-SA** (Molecular Mechanics/Poisson-Boltzmann Surface Area) is a widely used method for calculating binding free energy of biomolecules.
+**MM-PBSA** (Molecular Mechanics/Poisson-Boltzmann Surface Area) is a widely used method for calculating binding free energy of biomolecules.
 This method combines molecular mechanics (MM) and continuum solvent model (PB-SA), which can quickly and accurately predict the interaction strength between biomolecules.

-The basic principle of the MM/PB-SA method is to evaluate the binding strength between molecules by calculating the free energy change before and after binding.
+The basic principle of the MM-PBSA method is to evaluate the binding strength between molecules by calculating the free energy change before and after binding.
 Specifically, the binding free energy (ΔG) can be expressed as:

 .. math::